rdrcelic/spring_cloud_stream_poc/timeticker/README.md

-timeticker - message publisher
+# timeticker - message publisher

+This is spring boot application that demonstrates implementation of spring-cloud-stream *source*.
 This is simple message publisher that may fire messages at fixed rate (like every second), or via http get on http://localhost:8082/fireTimeTick.
 Message payload is java.util.Date timestamp serialized to string.
-This is spring boot application.

 # Configuration